 - Peasants and nomads in the medieval Islam

-Women and gender in medieval Islam
+Peasants and Nomads in Medieval Islam

-Medieval Islamic maps
+Medieval Islamic Maps

 - With Emilie Savage-Smith, An Eleventh-Century Egyptian Guide to the Universe.
 The 'Book of Curiosities', edited with an annotated translation (link is external) (Leiden: Brill, 2014)